¿´Æ¬¿ñÈË

 The Opportunities for Assisted Learning department (OpAL) is a superb resource offering provision in many forms, from organisational and presentation skills to structured learning support for specific subjects or a venue for pupils for whom study leave at home is too unstructured.

-Sixth-formers have their own centre where they learn and study.
-Chemistry remains the most popular subject choice, with maths and biology following closely behind.
-Class sizes are capped at 15, but the school will create enough sets to accommodate everyone.
-Last year just under half of Year 13 leavers went on to to study everything from medicine and architecture to engineering.
+Last year, just under half of Year 13 leavers went on to o study everything from medicine and architecture to engineering.
 This year the school has split careers and higher education into two distinct functions, offering students a comprehensive CEIAG programme (Careers, ¿´Æ¬¿ñÈË, Information, Advice and Guidance).
+Pupils build their skills over their entire school journey within the senior school, with the careers and higher education department providing a very comprehensive and creative programme, bolstered by support from an extensive network of alumni.

 Co-curricular at Wolverhampton Grammar School

-The main playing fields are overlooked by the Anglo-American Pavilion (originally funded by Old Wulfrunians based in the US), which has a sleek glass-fronted viewing balcony, and the new dance studio is stunning, with loads of natural light.
+The main playing fields are overlooked by the Anglo-American Pavilion (originally funded by Old Wulfrunians based in the US), which has a sleek glass-fronted viewing balcony, and the dance studio is stunning, with loads of natural light.
 There is a visiting external dance teacher for both junior and senior schools across all year groups.

 D&T is just as brilliant.
 We saw pupils working on creating wooden spatulas and designing acrylic mobile-phone holders, and the department boasts an incredibly passionate lead member of staff and an industrial-cadets scheme in partnership with HS Marston Aerospace, which challenges enquiring minds with a problem whose potential solutions are presented to the board.